 This conversational, humorous introduction to bird-watching encourages kids to get outdoors with a sketchbook and really look around.
-Quirky full-color illustrations portray dozens of birds chatting about their distinctive characteristics, including color, shape, plumage, and beak and foot types, while tongue-in-cheek cartoons feature banter between birds, characters, and the reader (“Here I am, the noble spruce grouse.
+Quirky full-color illustrations portray dozens of birds chatting about their distinctive characteristics, including color, shape, plumage, and beak and foot types, while tongue-in-cheek cartoons feature banter between birds, characters, and the reader ("Here I am, the noble spruce grouse.
 In a spruce grove.
-Eatin’ some spruce.
-Yep.”).
+Eatin' some spruce.
+Yep.").
 Interactive and enjoyable tips bring an age-old hobby to new life for the next generation of bird-watchers.
+Back matter includes a bibliography, an index, and bird-watching tips.

 A chatty, appealing introduction to observing these easiest-to-see of all wild creatures…Small and accessible, this is jam-packed with accurate information likely to increase any potential birder's enthusiasm and knowledge. —Kirkus Reviews (starred review)